ToanLe05/LoopQueen-Escape-Dungeon-3-save-file-decrypt-encrypt-tool/README.md

 # LoopQueen (Escape Dungeon 3) save file decrypt/encrypt tool
+---
+> [!IMPORTANT]
+> Extensive modification of the software directory may violate the developer's policies and terms; we accept no responsibility for any issues arising between you—the software user—and the distributor.
+Continue with your own risk.
+---
+The developers describe the content like this:
+- This Game may contain content not appropriate for all ages, or may not be appropriate for viewing at work .
+The game contains Nudity or Sexual Content, Frequent Violence, sexual assault, non-consensual sex, BDSM, bestiality, sexual encounters with tentacles and monsters.
+- All characters portrayed in this game are over the age of 20.
+---
 ## Algorithm (extracted from Assembly-CSharp.dll, EncryptTools class):
     Cipher:  AES-256 (RijndaelManaged, 256-bit key)
     Mode:    ECB  (no IV)